What is a Patch Cable? - Qiling

 st patch cable

-This patch cable has a spring-loaded ferrule to protect it from unnecessary damage.
-It's used during field and indoor LAN activities since it supports voice, data, and video services.
+This patch cable has a spring-The ferrule is a small, protective device that is attached to the end of a fiber optic cable to prevent damage and ensure a secure connection.
+It's commonly used during field and indoor LAN activities, supporting voice, data, and video services.

 5. Copper Patch Cable